farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 title: "Open-Closed Principle by Example: Introduction to OCP"
 ---

 The [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), one of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID), is powerful but not broadly well understood.
-This series will run through a bunch of examples to clarify it.
+This series will clarify the principle with examples.
 <!--more-->

 <!-- TODO: the excerpt doesn't motivate why we want the OCP.
 It probably wont interest people who aren't interested in the OCP